KasparEtter/ef1p/pages/email/email.md

   which was specified in the [envelope](#message-versus-envelope) of the message.
   By using an [empty `MAIL` `FROM` address](https://tools.ietf.org/html/rfc5321#section-4.5.5) (`MAIL` `FROM:<>`), a sender can indicate that no automatic response shall be sent back.
-  Additionally, automatically submitted messages should be marked with the `Auto-Submitted` header, which is specified in [RFC 3834](https://tools.ietf.org/html/rfc3834#section-5).
+  Additionally, automatically submitted messages should be marked with the `Auto-Submitted` header field, which is specified in [RFC 3834](https://tools.ietf.org/html/rfc3834#section-5).
-  If an automatic process sends a message in response to another message, the value of this header should be set to `auto-replied`.
+  If an automatic process sends a message in response to another message, the value of this header field should be set to `auto-replied`.
   If the message is triggered by another event, the value should be set to `auto-generated`.
-  If a message contains an `Auto-Submitted` header with [a value other than `no`](https://www.iana.org/assignments/auto-submitted-keywords/auto-submitted-keywords.xhtml), no automatic responses should be sent.
+  If a message contains an `Auto-Submitted` header field with [a value other than `no`](https://www.iana.org/assignments/auto-submitted-keywords/auto-submitted-keywords.xhtml), no automatic responses should be sent.
-  Furthermore, [Microsoft Exchange Server](https://en.wikipedia.org/wiki/Microsoft_Exchange_Server) introduced the custom header `X-Auto-Response-Suppress`, allowing the sender to control [which types of automatic responses](https://docs.microsoft.com/en-us/openspecs/exchange_server_protocols/ms-oxcmail/ced68690-498a-4567-9d14-5c01f974d8b1) shall be suppressed.
+  Furthermore, [Microsoft Exchange Server](https://en.wikipedia.org/wiki/Microsoft_Exchange_Server) introduced the custom header field `X-Auto-Response-Suppress`, allowing the sender to control [which types of automatic responses](https://docs.microsoft.com/en-us/openspecs/exchange_server_protocols/ms-oxcmail/ced68690-498a-4567-9d14-5c01f974d8b1) shall be suppressed.
 - **Email forwarding** can cause loops as well.
   If `alice@example.org` was an [alias](#alias-address) for `alice@example.com` and vice versa, emails would be forwarded in an [infinite loop](https://en.wikipedia.org/wiki/Infinite_loop).
   Since only loops should be prevented but neither message forwarding nor automatic responses, none of the previous techniques can be used.
-  Instead, incoming mail servers add a non-standardized header, such as `Delivered-To` or `X-Loop`, with the recipient's address to messages before forwarding them.
+  Instead, incoming mail servers add a non-standardized header field, such as `Delivered-To` or `X-Loop`, with the recipient's address to messages before forwarding them.
-  When incoming mail servers receive a message, they can simply go through its headers to determine whether the message has already been delivered to the specified mailbox.
+  When incoming mail servers receive a message, they can simply go through its header fields to determine whether the message has already been delivered to the specified mailbox.
   If the message has already been delivered, they respond with a delivery failure.
-  Another way to detect loops is to [count the number](https://tools.ietf.org/html/rfc5321#section-6.3) of [`Received` headers](#trace-information) in a message.
+  Another way to detect loops is to [count](https://tools.ietf.org/html/rfc5321#section-6.3) the [`Received` header fields](#trace-information) in a message.
-  If this number exceeds a certain threshold, the message is [bounced](#bounce-messages).
+  If they exceed a certain threshold, the message is [bounced](#bounce-messages).
-  Both techniques require that incoming mail servers only add additional headers without removing existing ones.
+  Both techniques require that mail servers only add additional header fields without removing existing ones.
 - **Mailing lists** forward incoming messages to all subscribers of the [list](#mailing-list).
   If two mailing lists are subscribed to one another, if automatic responses are sent to the mailing list's address,